tulilin/tulilin.github.io/_pages/about.md

 # Education
 **2020.09-Present**
-Pursuing the Ph.D. degree of photogrammetry and remote sensing in School of Remote Sensing and Information Engineering, Wuhan University.
+Ph.D. candidate of photogrammetry and remote sensing in School of Remote Sensing and Information Engineering, Wuhan University.
 **2016.09-2020.06**
-B.S. degree of remote sensing science and technology in School of Remote Sensing and Information Engineering, Wuhan University.
+B.S. of remote sensing science and technology in School of Remote Sensing and Information Engineering, Wuhan University.

 # Publications
 ## Journals